-Any student with a bachelor’s degree who has been admitted to, or is currently enrolled in, a graduate program at the University is eligible to apply for a Graduate Certificate in MEMS.
+Any student with a bachelor’s degree who has been admitted to, or is currently enrolled in, a graduate program at the University of Michigan-Ann Arbor is eligible to apply for a Graduate Certificate in MEMS.
 Applicants should have at least an A- average in their graduate course work or (for entering students) in their undergraduate course work and are expected to have reading knowledge of two foreign languages.

 Applications are reviewed by the MEMS Executive Committee annually, usually in March.
 We ask that all application materials be turned in by the last day of February.

 First, apply to the MEMS program; this entails submitting the following:

 - A letter outlining your reasons for wanting to receive MEMS certification and explaining the rationale of the proposed course of study.
 The letter should also explain your background in Medieval and/or Early Modern Studies.

 - A current transcript demonstrating at least an A- average and language facility.

 - A letter of approval from the Director of Graduate Studies in your home department.